447 – Premium payable under the Québec prescription drug insurance plan

 Special case

-If your spouse died in 2023 but is considered to have been your spouse on December 31, 2023, you can choose to pay his or her premium.
-Check box 73 in section 2 of Part B of Schedule K and the month(s) following the month of his or her death.
+If your spouse died in 2024 but is considered to have been your spouse on December 31, 2024, you can choose to pay their premium.
+Check box 73 in section 2 of Part B of Schedule K and the month(s) following the month of death.
 Where applicable, calculate the number of months for which your spouse was not required to pay a premium (see lines 64 through 72).